mtvtech/aws-bootcamp-cruddur-2023/journal/week2.md

 This section of AWS bootcamp introduces the concept of Observability when it comes to systems.
 It tells a story about your applucation alsso know as distributing tracing.
 This part of bootcamp also introduce students to hands on practice on a platforms such as Honeycomb AWSS X-Ray and Cloudwtach.

+What is Instrumentation ?
+Instrumentation is the code that collect and send the data to a platform ssuch as Hineycomb that makes the trace.

 What is span?
 A span iss a part of a trace that describes a certain unit of work .
 A trace has a star, end and duration.